JoaoOtranto/JoaoOtranto/README.md

 - 👋 Hi, I’m @JoaoOtranto
 - 👀 I’m interested in Python 3, JavaScript and Web Development
-- 🌱 I’m currently learning Python 3
+- 🌱 I’m currently learning Python 3 and JavaScript
 - 💞️ I’m looking to collaborate on Any jobs that help me develop my programming skills
 - 📫 How to reach me Instagram: @joaootranto